Did You Eat Too Much-a family having their holiday dinner

 Get In The Right Mindset.

-The last thing you probably want to do is exercising but starting your day with a 45-minute brisk walk is key.
+The last thing you probably want to do is exercise but starting your day with a 45-minute brisk walk is key.

 Taking charge and exercising first thing will also help stop one day of overdoing it from turning into a week of overeating-which is one of the main ways a splurge leads to weight gain.